mingtaiha/n.ai/README.md

-# Boilerplate Flask App
+# Nutritional AI

-This is Sakib's boilerplate Flask App that uses Flask, SQLAlchemy, and rAuth for user authentication.
-All instances of "xd" should be replaced with the name of your app or authorization provider.
+This is Sakib and Ming's Nutritional AI App that uses Flask/SQLAlchemy.
 ## Setup

 After going into the directory, these are the steps to get the app up and running locally: